graphql/graphql-wg/agendas/2023/07-Jul/06-wg-primary.md

 [GraphQL Specification][] and other core GraphQL projects.
 This is an open meeting in which anyone in the GraphQL community may attend.

-This is our primary monthly meeting, which typically meets on the first Thursday of the month.
+This is the primary monthly meeting, which typically meets on the first Thursday of the month.
 In the case we have additional agenda items or follow ups, we also hold additional secondary meetings later in the month.